Frequently Asked Questions

 What rights do I have to my Digital Files?

 You are granted a license to reprint images whenever you want.
-You may not sell your images or publish your images without written consent.
+You may not sell your images or publish your images in magazines or websites without written consent.
 I kindly ask that you like, link and tag Jason Kaczorowski Photography when sharing your engagement and wedding photos on Social Media.
-Your Digital Files are with a license for you to print, display and create products featuring your Digital Files.
-Your Digital Files may not be sub-licensed or delivered to family or friends as they will not receive a license to print or reproduce your Digital Files.
+Your Digital Files arrive with a license for you to print, display and create products.

 What is an Online Gallery?